-In the First Quarter of Fiscal 2022, we organized our smaller brands into the Emerging Brands operating group.
+In Fiscal 2022, we organized our smaller brands into the Emerging Brands operating group.
 Each of these smaller brands are supported by Oxford's emerging brands team that provides certain support functions to our three smaller brands, including marketing and advertising execution, customer relationship management and analysis and other functions.
 The shared resources provide for operating efficiencies and enhanced knowledge sharing across the three brands.